kristopolous/DRR/indycast.net/md/about.md

 > A blazingly fast and unique approach to audio-processing

-But since there was no library out there that did just this, I had to roll my own (see [server/lib/audio.py](https://github.com/kristopolous/DRR/blob/master/server/lib/audio.py)).
+But since there was no library out there that did just this, it was hand-rolled (see [server/lib/audio.py](https://github.com/kristopolous/DRR/blob/master/server/lib/audio.py)).
 It scans headers, hopping around the file, making a number of bold assumptions about things (such as CBR encoding) and as a result, audio can be brought down from the cloud storage, stitched together, and then sliced in under a second.